yegorsokolov/MT5/README.md

 artifact.

 * Linux: run `./scripts/setup_ubuntu.sh` to provision a supported Python interpreter, ensure `pip` is available and upgrade dependencies.
+The script now verifies that Ray, torch-geometric and `uvloop` are installed when the interpreter supports their binary wheels.
 * Windows/macOS: install Python 3.13 (or another supported version) from python.org, ensure it appears first on your `PATH`, then create a virtual environment (`python -m venv .venv`)